 |News||Photos & Video|

 |Family Resources||Victim Resources|

-The prospect of getting arrested and going to jail is a scary and stressfull thought, not only for the person who gets locked up, but also that person’s family, friends, and loved ones.
-The purpose of this guide is to give information that you’ll need to make the process less stressfull.
+The prospect of getting arrested and going to jail is a scary and stressful thought, not only for the person who gets locked up, but also that person’s family, friends, and loved ones.
+The purpose of this guide is to give information that you’ll need to make the process less stressful.
 If you have questions, please feel free to ask them, and any tips or comments that might be a benefit to others will be much appreciated.

 Johnston County Jail

 Smithfield, NC 27577